 Mrs. Raphael also works closely with victims of asbestos exposure who were exposed to asbestos in often overlooked non-occupational settings.
 For example, many asbestos victims were exposed through home renovations, household products and contaminated work clothes worn by family members.
-She has been a leader in the fight for the rights of women who did not work with asbestos themselves, but unfortunately suffer from asbestos related diseases.
-She is proud to represent female victims of asbestos exposure including women who have been diagnosed with peritoneal mesothelioma and ovarian cancer.
+She has been a leader in the fight for the rights of women who were exposed to asbestos through cosmetic talcum powder and have been diagnosed with ovarian cancer, peritoneal mesothelioma, and pleural mesothelioma.

 Mrs. Raphael has also obtained payment for injured clients by uncovering hidden assets and insurance policies.
 For just one example, she successfully tried a case in the United States Bankruptcy Court against an uninsured motorist who declared personal bankruptcy in an effort to escape paying for the injuries he caused.
 Importantly, the Court ruled that the perpetrator of an intentional tort may not hide behind bankruptcy laws.

-Mrs. Raphael graduated Phi Beta Kappa from University at Buffalo, The State University of New York, earned a Master’s Degree in psychology from New York University and graduated from Fordham Law School where she was a member of the Fordham Urban Law Journal.
-Prior to and while attending law school, Audrey was employed with the Special Narcotics Department of the New York County District Attorney’s Office.
-For many year Mrs. Raphael volunteered with the United Cerebral Palsy Association of Nassau County.
+Mrs. Raphael graduated Phi Beta Kappa from University at Buffalo, The State University of New York, earned a master’s degree in psychology from New York University and graduated from Fordham Law School where she was a member of the Fordham Urban Law Journal.
+Prior to and while attending law school, Mrs. Raphael was employed with the Special Narcotics Department of the New York County District Attorney’s Office.
+For many years, Mrs. Raphael volunteered with the United Cerebral Palsy Association of Nassau County.